Lectionary this week: The cost of wedding hospitality

-In the U.S., it’s estimated that the average couple spends $26,444 on their wedding and reception.
-While this may seem exorbitant, much of the cost of the wedding is in providing a nice meal and maybe even an open bar.
+In the U.S., it’s estimated that the average couple spends $33,900 on their wedding and reception.
+Sounds exorbitant, right?
+But it costs money to provide a really nice meal and maybe even an open bar.
 It’s the cost of providing hospitality to the special people and honored guests who attend the wedding.

 Hospitality is important in our culture.
 But if we mess it up, it doesn’t come with the same social stigma and shame that it would have brought at the wedding at Cana.
 Ancient Middle Eastern cultures held hospitality in extremely high regard.
 In an “honor-shame” culture where one’s honor could be “lost,” poor hospitality would have been devastating and shameful.

 Fortunately for the bridegroom in this passage, Jesus saves the day.